readysettech/readyset/docs/src/dev-testing.md

 ## Clustertests
 Clustertests are a multi-process deployment test framework.
-It enables local blackbox testing on multi-server deployments with support for programatically modifying the deployment, i.e. introducing faults, adding new servers, replicating readers.
+It enables local blackbox testing on multi-server deployments with support for programmatically modifying the deployment, i.e. introducing faults, adding new servers, replicating readers.
 Clustertests run with a MySQL database and a consul authority run through docker containers.